 Our Les Paul Guitar Kits

 Our LP style kits are bolt on neck unlike traditional Les Paul’s.
 Many kit guitar builders prefer this, but if you prefer a set neck we can arrange this for you.
 We also offer the option of sealing your timber for finishing in a solid color or leaving the timber bare if you prefer to stain and seal the body yourself.
 You can customise your order to include three humbuckers, a range of timbers including Mahogany with flamed Maple top (which looks much like the traditional Les Paul) and your choice of neck and fretboard timbers.
-Available in left and right handed.You can see our full range of guitar kits including our LP model here.
+Available in left and right handed.You can see our full range of guitar kits here.